andrewgomella/FluoroSim/README.md

 * Hdmi monitor

 ## Raspberry Pi Setup
-Install raspbian on the microsd card to be placed in the raspberry.
+* Install raspbian on the microsd card to be placed in the raspberry.
-Detailed instructions can be found here: https://www.raspberrypi.org/documentation/installation/installing-images/ Install OpenCV along with python bindings
+* Detailed instructions can be found here: https://www.raspberrypi.org/documentation/installation/installing-images/
+* Install OpenCV along with python bindings
-Install the RPi.GPIO library https://pypi.python.org/pypi/RPi.GPIO for use of the foot pedal Download fluoro-simulator.py and run with "python fluoro-simulator.py" from the terminal The foot pedal was wired into the GPIO4 (Pin #07) and DC Power 3.3V (Pin #01) on the Raspberry Pi.
+* Install the RPi.GPIO library https://pypi.python.org/pypi/RPi.GPIO for use of the foot pedal
+* The foot pedal was wired into the GPIO4 (Pin #07) and DC Power 3.3V (Pin #01) on the Raspberry Pi.
 If needed you may change these in the fluoro-simulator.py file to reflect your requirements.
+* Download fluoro-simulator.py and run with "python fluoro-simulator.py" from the terminal

-To run at boot time edit ~/.config/lxsession/LXDE-pi/autostart and append "@python fluoro_sim.py", adjust accordingly for your path to fluoro_sim.py.
+* To automatically run at boot time edit ~/.config/lxsession/LXDE-pi/autostart and append the command "@python fluoro_sim.py", adjust accordingly for your path to fluoro_sim.py.

 ## Overlay
 Choose an overlay image that is appropriate for your transparent phantom.
 Place the overlay image into the same directory as fluorosim.py and name it according the OVERLAY_IMAGE variable, which comes preset as skel.jpg.
 Four our demo we use an abdominal radiograph from wikipedia found here: https://en.wikipedia.org/wiki/Abdominal_x-ray